 Welcome to Our Family History Pages

-My entire working copy of my genealogy file, presented with The Next Generation software, fully searchable database containing over 30,000 individuals, over 10,000 notes, supplemented with over 1,000 pieces of media including cemetery and headstone photos, census records, and much more.
+My entire working copy of my genealogy file, presented with The Next Generation software, fully searchable database containing over 100,0000 individuals, supplemented with thousands of notes and media including cemetery and headstone photos, census records, and much more.

 This site traces all lines of my sons' ancestors; as well as many, many collateral lines, including neighbors, friends, in-laws, extended branches of the direct-line ancestors, and even a few family lines "just because."
 So, please check the surname index.
-Most lines reach back to the beginnings of the New World and into mostly England and Germany/Prussia, and a few lines from Ireland, but virtually all - direct lines anyway - eventually find their way to Jefferson County, Texas.
+Most lines reach back to the beginnings of the New World from mostly Great Britain, and Germany/Prussia; but virtually all - direct lines anyway - eventually find their way to Jefferson County, Texas.
 All of my direct-line ancestors throughout my paternal and maternal lines are indicated with an asterisk ( * ) following their given names.
 My sons' father's direct ancestors are so indicated with a caret ( ^ ).

 Both lines of my sons' paternal lines predominantly settled in Pampa, Clay County, Texas.
-Paternal side are Stone (please see DNA link below), Ford, Smith
+Paternal side are Oglesby/Gallagher who had settled in southern Arkansas;

 Great care has been taken for accuracy, but as any genealogical work, errors can be inadvertently passed on even by the most diligent.
 Any added information, suggestions, comments, leads, corrections, or simply a note to say you've visited will all be gladly welcomed.